WOW Hits 2004

 WOW Hits 2004 is a two-disc compilation album of songs that have been dubbed to showcase the best in contemporary Christian music.
 It was released on October 7, 2003.
-The album features songs by Michael W. Smith, Newsboys, Amy Grant, Sixpence None the Richer, and many more widely renowned groups and singers.
+The album included thirty songs plus three bonus cuts on two CDs.
 It peaked at No. 51 on the Billboard 200.
 The album was certified as platinum in the US in 2004 by the Recording Industry Association of America (RIAA).